Fair Allocation based on Diminishing Differences: Simulation Experiments

+Figure \ref{fig:precision} presents the results for precision (probability of fairness).
+NecPR allocations, when they exist, are always proportional by definition; hence the precision of NecPR is always $1$.
+The precision of NDDPR is lower than $1$, but it is much higher than that of the weaker criteria --- PosPR and PDDPR.

+Interestingly, the specific NDDPR allocation found by the round-robin protocol of Theorem \ref{thm:nddpr} is very likely to be proportional --- in most cases its precision is very near $1$.

-Since we had randomly-generated cardinal values, we used them for a secondary purpose --- we checked whether, when an NDDPR allocation exists, the one found by the simple algorithm of Section \ref{sec:NDDPR} is proportional according to these values (dashed lines).
-Note that, since the randomization we used is completely uniform and does not use the DD assumption, the probability that DD holds for both agents is very low --- $1/((2m-1)!)^2$.
-Nevertheless, our NDDPR allocation (when it exists) is almost always proportional when the number of items or the noise size are sufficiently large, which further shows the robustness of our algorithm.
+Note that, since the randomization we used is completely uniform and does not use the DD assumption, the probability that DD holds is very low. \footnote{ There are $n l$ items, so there are $n l - 1$ differences between utilities of adjacent items.
+DD requires that, for each agent, these differences be ordered in a descending order.
+With high probability, all differences are distinct, so there are $(n l - 1)!$ different orders, and only one of them corresponds to a DD utility function.
+Therefore, the probability that DD holds for each single agent is $1/(n l-1)!$, and for all $n$ agents it is $1/((n l-1)!)^n$. } Nevertheless, the NDDPR allocation of Theorem \ref{thm:nddpr} (when it exists) is almost always proportional when the number of items or the noise size is sufficiently large.
+This further shows the robustness of our algorithm.

-We also checked the probability of existence of PDDPR and PosPR allocations, and it was nearly $1.0$.
-Thus, apparently the NecPR requirement is too strong and the PDDPR and PosPR requirements are too weak, while the NDDPR requirement hits a sweet spot between `recall' and `precision': it allows us to solve many instances (= high `recall') and most solutions are satisfactory (= high `precision').\footnote{ The experiment code is available at GitHub:\\ https://github.com/erelsgl/PrefLib-Tools/tree/master/experiments/diminishing-differences }
+Comparing the two graphs, we see that the NecPR requirement is too strong, and the PDDPR and PosPR requirements are too weak, while the NDDPR requirement hits a sweet spot between recall and precision: it allows us to solve a large fraction of the instances, and the solutions are likely to be considered fair by the agents.